Miguel Rojas Player Props: Dodgers vs. Cubs

-The Los Angeles Dodgers and Miguel Rojas, who went 1-for-2 last time in action, take on Justin Steele and the Chicago Cubs at Dodger Stadium, Friday at 10:10 PM ET.
+Miguel Rojas -- 0-for-3 in his last game -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Jameson Taillon on the hill, on April 15 at 9:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-2) against the Giants.
+In his most recent game he had a hitless performance (0-for-3) against the Cubs.

 Miguel Rojas Game Info & Props vs. the Cubs